chug2k/Instructor-Syllabus/whiteboarding/whiteboarding-questions.md

 ### Week 2: Intro to JavaScript

 **Student 1**
+TECH QUESTION:
+1) What excites you about coding?
-TECH QUESTION: What is difference between value and index in an array?
-(Optional stretch: What is iteration?)
+2) What is the difference between an array's value and index?
+As a developer, why is it important to distinguish between the two?
+2) What is iteration?

 CODE PROMPT: As a developer, you are given an array of mixed data.
 Create a function that takes the array and the name of a data type and returns an array with only the the values that match the given data type.